-True healing and growth doesn’t occur by trying to make ourselves feel good all the time; it requires developing an accepting and mindful relationship with our authentic inner experience.
-We must learn to welcome all of our feelings with curiosity and compassion, and use them as a gateway into deeper understanding of ourselves.
+Healing and growth don’t occur by trying to make ourselves feel good all the time, nor by trying to control our inner experience based upon our beliefs about what we are supposed to feel.
+Authentic personal development can only come from an accepting and mindful relationship with our real feelings.
+We must learn to welcome all of them with curiosity and compassion, and use them as a gateway into deeper understanding of ourselves.

-This attitude is captured in The Guest House, a poem written by the 13th century Sufi mystic, Rumi:
+This attitude of inner openness is expressed in a poem called The Guest House, written by the 13th century mystic, Rumi:

 The Guest House